Considering life insurance? Here's how to get a policy that's right for you

 Because term life insurance coverage has a start date and an end date, this type of protection is typically the least expensive to buy.
 However, once your term ends, you won’t have any coverage.
 Also, there are different variants of term life insurance coverage you can choose from, including return-of-premium policies that let you get your premiums back when your policy ends, or term coverage you can convert to permanent life insurance later on.

-Best for: People who need a considerable amount of income protection during their working years, as well as those buying life insurance on a budget.
+Best for: People who need a considerable amount of income protection during their working years and those buying life insurance on a budget.

 Whole life insurance